Related MCH Library Resources

 - Sleep in Infants, Children, Adolescents, and Pregnant Women knowledge path (Includes sections about anxiety, depression, trauma, stress, attention deficit hyperactivity disorder (ADHD), autism spectrum disorders, bruxism, parasomnias, rhythmic movement disorder, caffeine, insomnia, narcolepsy, polysomnography, pregnancy, restless legs syndrome, sleep apnea, sleep deprivation, and sleep practices), family resource brief

-- Autism Spectrum Disorders knowledge path, family resource brief, school resource brief
+- Autism Spectrum Disorder knowledge path, family resource brief, school resource brief

 - Emotional, Behavioral, and Mental Health Challenges in Children and Adolescents